Medicaid vs. Medicare: Key Differences Explained

 Medicare does not cover dental care under original Parts A or B. No routine vision.
 No hearing aids.
 Long-term nursing home care is the most consequential gap: Medicare covers skilled nursing facility care only for up to 100 days following a qualifying hospital stay of at least 3 days — and only while a patient is making measurable medical progress.
 Custodial care (help with bathing, dressing, eating) is not covered at all by Medicare.

 This long-term care gap is why many people eventually spend down their assets to qualify for Medicaid, even after decades of Medicare enrollment.
-Nursing home care in the U.S. costs $90,000–$110,000 per year on average — Medicare was never designed to cover it.
+A private nursing home room costs a median of about $129,600 per year, per Genworth's most recent Cost of Care survey — Medicare was never designed to cover it.

 How dual eligibility works